codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 auto-detected driver (OpenSSL has a higher priority), the AES-128 ciper in CBC mode, and your ``$key`` value.

+You can pass an array of parameters to the Services...

 If you wish to change that however, you need to use the ``initialize()`` method.
 It accepts an associative array of parameters, all of which are
 optional: